Victoria (state): Agriculture

 Victoria is the centre of dairy farming in Australia.
 It is home to 60% of Australia's 3 million dairy cattle and produces nearly two-thirds of the nation's milk, almost 6.4 e9l.
 The state also has 2.4 million beef cattle, with more than 2.2 million cattle and calves slaughtered each year.
 In 2003–04, Victorian commercial fishing crews and aquaculture industry produced 11,634 MT of seafood valued at nearly A$109 million.
 Blacklipped abalone is the mainstay of the catch, bringing in A$46 million, followed by southern rock lobster worth A$13.7 million.
 Most abalone and rock lobster is exported to Asia.

 Most of Australia including this state imposed a moratorium on GM canola in 2003 to consider the positives and negatives.
 After consideration the ban here was lifted in 2008 and the state's produced a review of the effects of the moratorium and the expected economic and other effects of adoption or failure to adopt GM canola.
 The government finds a benefit of AUS45 $/hectare/season over conventional.

 Late in 2019, the COVID-19 pandemic began, and Australian agriculture was heavily impacted by the resulting supply chain issues.
 The scarcity of freight space and disruption to Chinese New Year purchases was particularly painful, with China being Australia's largest export market and a particularly large buyer of live seafood.
 As of 2022 there are almost 100 strawberry farms here, most close to Melbourne CBD in the Yarra Valley.
-They are represented by the Victorian Strawberries organization, who recommend varieties for production.
+They are represented by the Victorian Strawberries organisation, who recommend varieties for production.